awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-instances.md

 The first step in setting up your Amazon Connect contact center is to create a virtual contact center instance\.
 Each instance contains all the resources and settings related to your contact center\.

-You might want to create multiple contact center instances, for example, one as a Sandbox for development, another for QA, and a third for Production\.
-Settings, users, metrics, and reporting aren't shared among instances\.

-Each instance functions only within the AWS Region in which you create it\.

 ## Prerequisites<a name="get-started-prerequisites"></a>
 + When you sign up for Amazon Web Services \(AWS\), your AWS account is automatically signed up for all services in AWS, including Amazon Connect\.
 You are charged only for the services that you use\.
 To create an AWS account, see [How do I create and activate an AWS account?](http://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)
 + To allow an IAM user to create an instance, ensure that they have the permissions granted by the **AmazonConnectFullAccess** policy\.